spacetimeengineer/mupy/README.md

 ## Note from the developer

 mupy has grown too large for a single developer to responsibly maintain the system.
-This package has plenty of potential and that is an understatement but make no mistake It works very well and remains more powerful than you could possibly imagine without using it yourself but there are caveats and inefficiencies which are things only experts from a larger community could solve.
-I must note that I am not an open source developer trying to win karma points with the community rather I over-engineerered my own tools in place of my products and I am sharing it with you.
+The reason is that there are caveats and inefficiencies which are things only experts from a larger community could solve.

 ## Overview

-It is difficult to explain the full scope of this packages capabilities (both current and intended) but this overview paints a fairly simple picture of the general process a user may adopt.
+It is difficult to describe the full scope of features (both current and intended) but this overview paints a simple picture of the general process a user may adopt.

 ### Program some code